 Baking powder is a common ingredient used to add volume and lighten the texture of baked goods.

-However, baking powder may not always be readily available.
-Luckily, there are plenty of ingredients you can use instead.
+If it’s not readily available, there are other ingredients you can use instead.

 This article looks at 10 great substitutes for baking powder.

-Baking powder is a leavening agent that is frequently used in baking.
+Baking powder is a leavening agent often used in baking.

-It is composed of sodium bicarbonate, which is known in chemistry as a base, paired with an acid, such as cream of tartar.
-It may also contain a filler like cornstarch.
+It is composed of sodium bicarbonate, known in chemistry as a base.
+This is paired with an acid, such as cream of tartar.
+It may also contain a filler, such as cornstarch.

 Baking powder is often confused with baking soda, which consists only of sodium bicarbonate and is missing the acid component.
-Therefore, it must be combined with an acid to have the same leavening effect as baking powder (2).
+Therefore, it must be combined with an acid to have the same leavening effect as baking powder.

 Here are 10 great substitutes for baking powder.